Embedding-based Music Emotion Recognition Using Composite Loss: Experiments

-The DEAM dataset~\cite{DEAM} provides 1802 music samples - which are free audio source records - and their corresponding arousal/valence sequences where arousal and valence intensities lie in $[-10, 10]$.
-Each music sample was annotated with arousal and valence intensities every 0.5 seconds by at least 5 subjects whose annotations were collected by the Amazon Mechanical Turk (MTurk).
+DEAM~\cite{DEAM}\footnotemark[2] provides $1802$ music samples that are free audio source records, and their corresponding arousal/valence sequences where arousal and valence intensities lie in $[-10, 10]$.
+Each music sample was annotated with arousal and valence intensities every $0.5$ seconds by at least 5 subjects recruited using Amazon's crowdsourcing platform \textit{Mechanical Turk}.
 These intensities were projected into the range $[-1, 1]$ for each subject.

-The dataset contains 1744 45-second-long music samples and 58 samples that have durations longer than 45 seconds.
-The authors of the dataset decided to discard the first 15 seconds of annotations after observing high instability due to a high variance in how music samples starts.
-Because of this and the fact that most music samples last only 45 seconds, each music sample is normalised to have a length of 30 seconds by taking the segment starting at 15 seconds and ending at 45 seconds.
-In addition, for each of arousal and valence, an ``average sequence'' is created by computing the average value over all subjects at each time point.
-The average sequences for arousal and valence are then concatenated into a two-dimensional arousal/valence sequence.
-Finally, the 30-second segment in this sequence corresponding to the paired music sample is extracted.
+DEAM contains $1744$ $45$-second-long music samples and $58$ samples that have durations longer than $45$ seconds.
+The authors of DEAM decided to discard the first $15$ seconds of annotations after observing high instabilities due to a high variance in how music samples start.
+Because of this and the fact that most music samples last only $45$ seconds, each music sample is normalised to have a length of $30$ seconds by taking the segment starting at $15$ seconds and ending at $45$ seconds.
+In order to make our system robust for the average music listener, an ``average sequence'' is created for each of arousal and valence by computing the average value over all subjects at each timestamp.
+The average sequences for arousal and valence are then concatenated into an arousal/valence sequence $\boldsymbol{X}^{(e)}$.
+Finally, the $30$-second segment corresponding to the paired music sample is extracted.